 However, you need to have an in-depth understanding of the legal process and the law in order to prove that the actions of your landlord were illegal and you suffered damages for which you should be compensated.
-The best way to ensure that your wrongful eviction case is presented in the best possible light is to work with an experienced San Francisco tenant lawyer.
+The best way to ensure that your wrongful eviction case is presented in the best possible light is to work with an experienced Oakland tenant lawyer.

-Landlords can evict their tenants for a number of reasons, such as violation of rental agreement, not paying rent, and others.
+Landlords can evict their tenants for a number of reasons, such as violation of the rental agreement, not paying rent, and others.
 However, there are several local and state laws in place that prohibit a landlord from evicting their tenants without following a proper procedure.

 In California, a landlord has to file an eviction lawsuit against the tenant with the court and obtain a court order to legally carry out the eviction process.
 However, before they can file a lawsuit, they must serve a notice indicating the reason for eviction.

 For example, if a tenant lodges a complaint about code violations, a landlord cannot evict the tenant without a presumption of retaliation and hence a wrongful eviction.

 It is important that landlords do not engage in illegal self-help evictions, such as changing the locks, replacing the front door, cutting off utilities, or taking the tenant’s belongings.
-A majority of the California tenant and eviction laws are detailed and complex.
+A majority of California tenant eviction laws are detailed and complex.
 So if a landlord violates the law deliberately or does not follow the procedure by the book, an eviction will likely be considered illegal.

-Damages for Wrongful Eviction
+Damages for Wrongful Eviction in California